alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 #### The Solution: Chaining
 `Result` sequences these steps using `Bind`.
-This keeps the “happy path” readable: the first failure short-circuits the chain, and that error flows to the end automatically.
+This keeps the "happy path" readable: the first failure short-circuits the chain, and that error flows to the end automatically.

 ```csharp
 // Declarative: Focuses on the "Happy Path"